BennyHallett/blog/_posts/2014-03-31-advice-to-18yo-me.markdown

 * Pay more attention in Uni class.
 That OO stuff that you thought you know all about?
 It's going to be super important to you.
 * Spend more time actually at Uni, with other people in your course.
 * Change jobs every two to three years.
+* Start blogging ASAP.
+Improve your writing.
+* Read more books
+* Stay healthy.
+It's way more important to your coding ability than you think.